loxilb-io/loxilbdocs/docs/k3k-virtual-cluster.md

 This guide will use [k3k](https://github.com/rancher/k3k) (kubernetes in kubernetes) as the virtual cluster provider and [loxilb](https://github.com/loxilb-io/loxilb) as the LB solution. k3k is in beta hence this guide can be used as a template for any other virtual cluster solutions out there.

 ### Prerequisite
 We need to have a kubernetes cluster setup already.
-This base cluster will host other vistual cluster inside it.
+This base cluster will host other virtual cluster inside it.
 Let's name it ```host cluster``` for remainder of this guide.
 The state of this host cluster to start with is as follows :

 ```
 $ kubectl get pods -A